ClojureBridge/drawing/curriculum/create-something.md

 ### load snowflake and background images

 Looking at Quil API and stackoverflow question, Clara learned where to put those image files was important.
-She created a new directory under top `drawing` and put two images there.
+She created a new directory, `images`, under the top `drawing` directory and put two images there.
-The directory structure became like in below:
+At this moment, her directory structure looks like below:

 ```
 | LICENSE